LurkingGamer365/stock-ml-predictor/README.md

 About

 A Python machine learning pipeline for predicting short-term stock price movements and backtesting trading strategies.
 Supports both classification and regression approaches with multiple models, including Logistic Regression, Linear Regression, Random Forest, and XGBoost.
+It also includes some models I made on my own ranging from simple models to ones using neural networks.

 This project is designed as an introduction to quantitative finance and algorithmic trading using machine learning.
 The main goal is to learn the concepts and techniques behind stock price prediction, backtesting, and strategy evaluation.
 It is not intended for live trading or financial advice.